 Climate accounting – our work in practice

-Finnfund assesses the climate effects of every investment as part of the investment process leading to an investment decision, as well as annually during the investment period.
-This assessment includes the absolute emissions of the investment, avoided emissions for energy investments, and carbon removals of the forestry projects.
+Finnfund assesses the climate effects of every investment as part of the investment process leading to an investment decision, as well as annually during each respective investment period.
+This includes an assessment of the absolute emissions of investments, avoided emissions of energy investments, and carbon removals of forestry projects.

 1. Preliminary review

-As part of its investment process, Finnfund assesses the climate effects of every potential investment prior to the investment decision.
+As part of its investment process, Finnfund assesses the climate effects of every potential investment prior to an investment decision.

-In addition to assessing the climate effects of every investment, Finnfund also assesses the investment against the framework of the Paris Agreement.
+In addition to assessing the climate effects of every investment, Finnfund also assesses investments against the framework of the Paris Agreement.

 1.a) Emission accounting for every investment

-Prior to the investment decision, as part of the due diligence process, Finnfund assesses the scope 1, 2 and 3 upstream climate effects of every potential investment.
+Prior to the investment decision, as part of the due diligence process, Finnfund assesses the scope 1, Scope 2 and upstream Scope 3 climate effects of every potential investment.
 In other words, Finnfund takes into account the direct and indirect emissions of each company’s production (Scope 1), energy consumption (Scope 2) and purchased services (upstream Scope 3).
-Downstream Scope 3 emissions are only considered if Finnfund invests in a high emission intensity sector, which has major scope 3 downstream) during the expected investment period.
+Downstream Scope 3 emissions are only considered if Finnfund invests in a high emission intensity sector, which has major scope 3 downstream emissions.

-Finnfund’s climate accounting is based on GHG Protocol and Partnership for Carbon Accounting Financials (PCAF).
+Finnfund’s climate accounting is based on the GHG Protocol, and Partnership for Carbon Accounting Financials (PCAF).
 Finnfund is a signatory member of PCAF, which it joined in April 2022.

-Some investments which are considered to have a higher climate impact, e.g. large investments (>7.5 M€), investments for high emissions sectors (see annex 1), or investments with land conversion (>100 hectares), are accounted with a GHG accounting tool which uses reported primary emission or energy data.
+Investments which are considered to have high climate effects, e.g., large investments (>7.5 M€), investments for high emissions sectors (see annex 1), or investments with land conversion (>100 hectares), are accounted with a GHG accounting tool which uses reported primary emission or energy data.

 The sectors with high climate effects include e.g.